 Music is also an important stimulus for me, as well as a passion.
 Since I’m lucky enough to spend hours working alone on the computer, I get to listen to a lot of music every day.
 If you were to ask me which musical genre I preferred, I probably wouldn’t be able to answer you precisely.
 I like to switch from genre to genre, based on my mood.
-But I can say with certainty what my favorite song is: “Don’t Look Back In Anger” by Oasis.
+But I can say with certainty what my two favorite songs are: “Don’t Look Back In Anger” by Oasis and “Loud Like Love” by Placebo.
 I do have a favorite musical instrument, however: drums.
 In fact, I have a set at home that I play every now and then.
 Sometimes I even organize jam sessions in recording studios with friends.

 In recent years, I have discovered a great passion for the most beautiful accessory ever invented: the wristwatch.
 I like reading up on the latest releases and increasing my knowledge of wristwatches and vintage watches.
 I currently own a collection of watches that vary in style and type.
 Those who know me never see me without a watch on my wrist; it’s just part of who I am.
 I practically only take it off when I go to bed.